Practices

 Backlog Refinement

-Once per sprint, and closely to the next sprint planning.
+Once per sprint (or when needed), and closely to the next sprint planning.
 This is the main event where ticket estimation (see above) takes place.
 The agenda of this meeting is determined by the “Triaged” section of the Refinement board.
 To add a ticket there we just add the “triaged” label, to determine which ones are prioritized and need further discussion and refinement by the team.
 We try to keep the lead time between a ticket being refined and being added to a sprint as fast as possible.
 In some sprint cycles we may skip this meeting if the Scrum backlog already has a sufficient amount of tickets for the next sprint.
 This is just one of our ways for refining a ticket.
 We generally encourage ongoing refinement throughout the lifecycle of a ticket, either because we may need some design input or certain technical implications get more clear during the initial development phase.

 Sprint Review